syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 # EditControl Events

 `EditControl` is a powerful text editor control to create interactive code editor applications with its unique feature set.
 It has many efficient features like editing, syntax highlighting, text indentation, intellisense, expand or collapse a block of code, custom language configuration etc., as like in Microsoft Visual Studio Editor.
-EditControl also provides programmatic access to the interaction for most of the features like editing, intellisense, expand or collapse a block of code, printing., by raising serval events.
+EditControl also provides programmatic access to the interaction for most of the features like editing, intellisense, expand or collapse a block of code, printing., by raising various events.

 This section discusses various events handled for the EditControl.
 The events are listed below: